-- discrimination arising from disability for instance, a capability procedure that arises from a person's disability-related absences; - harassment acts of unwanted conduct that threaten or violate a person's dignity, such as making unreasonable demands, bullying or 'stalking'; - victimisation particularly after making a complaint about discrimination or lodging a claim at an employment tribunal; - failure to make reasonable adjustments in order to accommodate a person's disability.
+- harassment acts of unwanted conduct that threaten or violate a person's dignity, such as making unreasonable demands, bullying or 'stalking'; - victimisation particularly after making a complaint about discrimination or lodging a claim at an employment tribunal; - failure to make reasonable adjustments in order to accommodate a person's disability.

-The concept of associative discrimination contained within the 2010 Act means that a teacher or member of staff is protected from discrimination relating to a family member, colleague or friend; for example, being harassed on the grounds of a relative being gay, lesbian, bisexual or trans.
+The concept of associative discrimination contained within the 2010 Act means that a teacher or member of staff is protected from discrimination relating to a family member, colleague or friend; for example, being harassed on the grounds of a relative being gay or lesbian.